 (iii) NOMINATION AND REMUNERATION COMMITTEE AND POLICY THEREON

-The Composition of Nomination and Remuneration as on 31st March 2016 andattendance of the members during the year 201516 is as under:
+The composition of Nomination and Remuneration as on 31st March 2017 andattendance of the members during the year 2016-17 is as under:

 Policy for selection and appointment of Directors and Key Managerial Personnel andtheir remuneration